neovimhaskell/nvim-hs/README.md

 # What has been done so far?

 * The code can be generated, although the generated code may change if the need arises.
+* The msgpack-rpc is partly implemented.
+It is possible to send requests to a neovim instance and receive the corresponding reply.

 # Coordinate your work